 June 23 Snowden departs Hong Kong for Moscow.

-June 23 Public statement is made about the revocation of citizenship which has already occurred earlier.
+June 23 Public statement is made about the revocation of his passport which has already occurred earlier.

 June 24 Journalists get on a flight to Cuba based on reports that Snowden is on it; he isn't.